gallelloit/productcrud/README.md

 4. Manually test app with Swagger 2 (http://localhost:8085/api/swagger-ui/)
 5. With the app running, you can open H2 Console (http://localhost:8085/api/h2-console))
 6. In the root directory a Postman JSON export can be found with the necessary Requests configured.

+##### Database:
+- DDL auto-generated
+- In-memory H2 Database persisted to File
+- Separate In-memory H2 Database for testing purposes
+- Prod profile des not generates the DDL (would be necesary to manually mantain a phisical DB model)

 ##### API: